cdjq/DFRobot_RP2040_SCI/python/raspberrypi/README.md

       @param sku  Parameter for port1.
 The supported SKU list can be viewed on the OLED or by getAnalogSensorSKU()/getDigitalSensorSKU()
       @n     "NULL"             Clear sensor settings for Port1 and configure mode as analog sensor mode
       @n     "Analog"           Select analog voltage data acquisition, unit mV
-      @n     Analog sensor SKU  Select the SKU of a analog sensor and configure mode as analog sensor mode
+      @n     Analog sensor SKU  Select the SKU of an analog sensor and configure mode as analog sensor mode
       @n     Digital sensor SKU Select the SKU of a digital sensor and configure mode as digital sensor mode
       @return  Error code
       @n      ERR_CODE_NONE         or 0x00  Setting succeed